-I was recently the lucky winner of a Legoland prize package from Fox5 News here in San Diego.
-Our package included 4 park hopper tickets and a one night stay at the newly opened Legoland Hotel.
+Recently, I was the lucky winner of a Legoland prize package from Fox5 News here in San Diego.
+Our package included 4 park hopper tickets and a one night stay at the newly opened Legoland San Diego Hotel.
 We brought our almost 6-year old son and our 9-year old niece along for the weekend trip and we all had a blast!
 We had been to Legoland a few times previously, but this was the first stay at the hotel for all of us.
 Upon checking in, the kids were given a VIP lanyard to wear which they thought was great.
 The VIP passes granted us early access to Legoland in the morning, 30 minutes before the general public (which was a nice bonus that we took advantage of!)

 The kids were very excited to hear about a treasure hunt that they could participate in which required them to answer 4 questions by inspecting different areas around the hotel.
 Their prize could be revealed inside of a treasure chest in our room, but they needed to answer the questions correctly to get the code to open the lock.
 After spending a few hours at Legoland, we were able to grab the keys to our room and the treasure hunt commenced!